rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  the fiat game where they make the rules and the money, you merely work at their pleasure.

+## What if it turns out to be false?

+...
+What then?

+You'll understand money.
+The chaos of the moderm world will make sense.

+You'll realize we need Bitcoin to be true because there is no sustainable alternative.

+.. this is the great filter,
+ and we may or may not make it.

 ## Why not other Cryptocurrencies?